zeropaper/craftsman/README.md

 1. install Grunt CLI if needed (`npm install -g grunt-cli`)
 1. install the dependencies with `npm install`
 1. install the theme in Drupal
-1. then `npm run serve` to start working
+1. then `npm run auto-build` to start working

 ### Structure